 SAT NIGHT DRESSUP PARTY

 The Saturday night party is the only night on which we encourage you to dress up.
-A specific theme will be announced closer to the date.
+A specific theme for 2017 will be announced closer to the date.

 If you've got something else in mind, that's absolutely fine - this is a welcoming place and no-one is going to raise an eyebrow!
 Please just try to avoid the kind of straight suit / straight cocktail dress you might wear to a work do or wedding.

 We also have a dressing up rail with a selection of costumes, plus we're running a making workshop to create themed accessories.
 You can get into your outfit any time on Saturday and we have set aside 17:30 to 19:00 on Saturday as a specific getting-dressed moment.

 On the other days of the event you're welcome to wear whatever makes you comfortable, whether that's casual clothes, something more fanciful and marvellous, or the ever-popular onesies, kigus and pyjamas.
 As long as you get changed inside the house, you can wear as much or as little as you like.
 (Guests changing at the local hotel should be a little more discreet!)